Cloud-CV/EvalAI/docs/source/migrations.md

 ### Creating a migration

-* We prefer that you create migrations per app and the change should be concerned with a single issue or feature.
+* We prefer that you create migrations for a single app and the change should be concerned with a single issue or feature.

 ```
 # migration only for jobs app